 - The Smith family opened their home to a variety of stray cats and dogs.

-- The wealthy business owners kept their value property, titles and deeds in a safe deposit box.
+- The wealthy business owners kept their valuable property, titles and deeds in a safe deposit box.

 “They’re” is a contraction of the words “they” and “are” (or, less commonly, “they” and “were”).
 “They’re” is usually followed by a verb ending in the letters -ing (which is known as the present participle).
 Let’s take a look at a couple examples:

 - They’re training for a marathon by running 10 miles a day.

 - I was hoping they’re away having fun, but it appears that they unfortunately had to be in the hospital instead.

 Practice Using There, Their and They’re

 To master the difference between these terms, there are several different ways to turn practice into perfection.

 - Have a friend or family member read you a sentence out loud, using one of these words, and see if you can use what you’ve learned about each word and context clues to identify whether “there,” “their” or “they’re” is used.